RodgerOliver/guides/vim.md

 - `:vertical resize 50`: resize windo to 50%.
 - `:only`: focus on one split, and the others go to the buffer.
 - `:sf`: split window and :find file.
-- `sall`: split all files in the arg list.
+- `:sall`: split all files in the arg list.
 - `:vert [cmd]`: make any split cmd be vertical.
 - `:windo [cmd]`: execute cmd to all windows.